-Today's realities present opportunities to influence a world at the crossroads
+Today's realities present opportunities to influence a world at a crossroads

-We, the Center for Global Development, are a group of nonpartisan researchers and policy analysts with a passion for finding better ways to reduce global poverty and improve lives in developing countries.
+The Center for Global Development is a group of nonpartisan researchers and policy analysts with a passion for finding better ways to reduce global poverty and improve lives in developing countries.
 We use independent, evidence-based research to devise practical policy solutions to pressing development problems.

 There has been more progress in improving the human condition over the past 50 years than ever before.
 Billions of people are living longer, better, and healthier lives.
-This is mainly due to their own efforts and the actions of developing country governments, business, and civil society, but also the support provided by the rest of the world-rich countries, a rules-based and open global economy, multilateral institutions promoting development in different ways, researchers and advocates searching for better ways to improve lives.
+This is mainly due to their own efforts and the actions of developing country governments, business, and civil society, but also the support provided by the rest of the world-rich countries, a rules-based and open global economy, multilateral institutions promoting development in different ways, and researchers and advocates searching for better ways to improve lives.

-Still, the challenges ahead are daunting.
+Still, the challenges ahead are daunting and now compounded by the outbreak of the COVID-19 pandemic.
 Extreme poverty impacts millions, children die every year from curable disease and many more cannot realize their full potential because they lack access to education, nutrition, or physical security.
-Problems like climate change and pandemics need to be dealt with through multilateral rules and institutions at a time when politics in many countries is pushing for a retreat behind national borders.
+Problems like climate change and pandemics need to be dealt with through multilateral rules and institutions at a time when politics in many countries push for a retreat behind national borders.
 New technology can be an accelerator for change but also a source of disruption and social upheaval.

-The world has signed up to a set of development goals for 2030 and to moving to a low-carbon economy that will preserve our planet.
+The world has signed up to the 2030 Sustainable Development Goals and to moving toward a low-carbon economy that will preserve our planet for future generations.
 Reaching these objectives requires a commitment to smart policies that maximize the returns on scarce resources and draw on evidence to amplify impact.

-In CGD's 17-year history, we have been heartened when our work has led to measurable policy impacts-some examples are presented in these pages.
+In our nearly two-decade history, we have been heartened when our work has led to measurable policy impacts-some examples are presented in these pages.
 But we have also learned that the link between good research and policy impact is sometimes long and difficult, and perseverance or creative networking can be as crucial as the initial idea itself.